pluie-org/lib-yaml/README.md

 ### Builder

-**pluie-yaml** has automatic mechanisms to build Yaml.Object instances (and derived classes) and set basics types properties, enum properties and based Yaml.Object properties.
+**pluie-yaml** provide a Yaml.Builder which has automatic mechanisms to build Yaml.Object instances (and derived classes) and set basics types properties, enum properties and based Yaml.Object properties from Yaml.node.

-Other types like struct or native GLib.Object (Gee.ArrayList for example) properties need some stuff in order to populate instances appropriately
+Other types like struct or native GLib.Object (Gee.ArrayList for example) properties need some stuff in order to be populated appropriately
 We cannot do introspection on Structure's properties, so you need to implement a method which will do the job.

-First at all you need to register in the static construct, (properties) types that need some glue for instanciation.
+First at all, in the static construct of your class, you need to register (properties) types that need some glue for instanciation.

 ```vala
 public class Example : Yaml.Object